VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 ## Measurements

 I run each test 5 times from Android Studio and gathered execution times in [the table](https://docs.google.com/spreadsheets/d/e/2PACX-1vQb3HN-M4jj417zp1hl77S2at7_3YUfbdMFZhpWLRjVKRBlRFmibZDS8KDidZlMmEBVuQ990FltpSv8/pubhtml) and calculated an average time.
-The numbers you've seen in the article are average execution time of a several tries.
+The numbers you've seen in the article are the average execution time of several tries.

 Android Studio's UI displays time in milliseconds.
 I don't know how exactly Android Studio rounds numbers.
 I.e what does it show if the result is 1.5 or 1.7?
 It can either show 2 or 1.
 Let's assume Android Studio rounds in the worst way for measurement - takes only an integer part of a number, i.e. 1.7 displays as 1.
-The expected measurements accuracy is ±0.9 milliseconds then.
+The expected measurement accuracy is ±0.9 milliseconds then.

 See versions of the libraries in the [gradle file](https://github.com/VysotskiVadim/slow-unit-tests/blob/main/app/build.gradle#L40).